Just ahead of the holidays, popular American grocery store chain Trader Joe’s has brought back its Dairy-Free Peppermint Coffee Creamer.

-Reasonably priced, the new festive cocoa-peppermint-flavored almond creamer “is sure to blow any overpriced peppermint mocha latte nonsense out of the water (while saving your wallet in the process),” according to online lifestyle magazine Purewow. “‘Tis the season, to be vegan,” it added.
+Reasonably priced, the festive cocoa-peppermint-flavored almond coffee creamer “is sure to blow any overpriced peppermint mocha latte nonsense out of the water (while saving your wallet in the process),” according to online lifestyle magazine Purewow. “‘Tis the season, to be vegan,” it added.

-Another study, conducted by Cargill, found that half of U.S. shoppers regularly purchase plant-based milk opposed to dairy, primarily for health reasons.
+Another study, conducted by Cargill, found that half of U.S. shoppers regularly purchase plant-based milk as opposed to dairy, primarily for health reasons.

 In response to this change in consumer buying habits, a number of U.S. retailers, like Trader Joe’s, have released new vegan milk options.
 In August 2018, Whole Foods began stocking nut milk by organic beverage company MALK in 2,000 stores across the U.S. Earlier that year, Walmart partnered with plant-based milk brand Milkadamia, in a move that the CEO of the brand Jim Richards said could “double the company’s store count and revenues within a year.”

 Trader Joe’s vegan peppermint coffee creamer is available for the season.